Systemic Lupus Erythematosus (SLE)

 3. Immune complex formation: Autoantibodies bind to self-antigens, forming immune complexes that circulate in the bloodstream.
 These complexes can become deposited in various tissues, such as the kidneys (leading to lupus nephritis), skin, joints, and blood vessels.
 The deposition of these immune complexes triggers a local inflammatory response, leading to tissue damage.

-C. Role of Apoptosis and Defective Clearance
+C. Role of Apoptosis and Defective Clearance in SLE

 In SLE, there is a well-documented defect in the clearance of apoptotic cells (cells that undergo programmed cell death).
 Normally, dying cells are efficiently removed by phagocytes, preventing their contents from being exposed to the immune system.
 However, in lupus, this process is impaired, leading to the accumulation of apoptotic cells and debris.
 This creates a reservoir of autoantigens, particularly nuclear antigens like DNA, histones, and ribonucleoproteins.